 - 1. Devices are ordered based on type and logical position (drive number). - 2.
-Each map will start with LUN 0. - 3.
+Each map will start with LUN O. - 3.
 New maps remove gaps in the LUN map, but modified maps leave them. - 4.
 If there is more than one FC port on a FC interface controller, then load balancing algorithms are used. - a.
 The first two tape devices are assigned to the first FC port at the next available LUN.
-The next two tape devices are assigned to the second FC port at the next available LUN.
+The next two tape devices are assigned to the second FC port at the next available LUN. - b.

-- b.
 If there are remaining tape devices, then the next two tape devices are assigned to the first FC port, and the next two to the second FC port.
 This is repeated until all tape devices are assigned. - 5.
 Maintain FC Port/LUN Map after cabling change on same Interface Controller. - 6.
 Advanced Secure Manager map creation performs Basic Secure Manager but then removes devices and gaps if necessary. - 7.
-Maintain current FC Port/LUN assignments when adding devices in Advanced Secure Manager. - 8.
-If devices are removed with Advanced Secure Manager any gap made is retained. - 9.
-If devices are removed and added with Advanced Secure Manager, attempts are made to not disturb the other device mappings. - 10.
-Active Fabric is the last LUN on a map of each FC port. - 11.If an HBA has access to the robotics for a library partition, the logical robotics device will be added as the next available LUN on the IC physically connected to robotics. - 12.
-Maps for partitioned libraries still follow the load balancing rules based on the physical drive location. - 13.
-The order each partition is mapped depends on the order that the HBA was added to partitions.
+Maintains current FC Port/LUN assignments when adding devices in Advanced Secure Manager. - 8.
+If devices are removed with Advanced Secure Manager any gap made is retained. - If devices are removed and added with Advanced Secure Manager, attempts are made to not disturb the other device mappings. - 10.Active Fabric is the last LUN on a map of each FC port.